jokyv/arch_installation/README.md

 - ping google.com
 - if no wifi follow this: https://wiki.archlinux.org/index.php/Iwd#iwctl
 ```

 ### check the time is correct
 ```
 - timedatectl set-ntp true
 - timedatectl status
 - date
 ```

-### partion the disk using fdisk - for help press "m"
+### partition the disk using fdisk - for help press "m"
 ```
 - lsblk
 - fdisk -l